 - The Assembly serves as only a partial check on government power, despite constitutional amendments adopted in May 2012 that gave the Assembly greater authority.
 The amendments declared the elected COR as the presiding chamber of the Assembly, thereby giving it the lead when the two chambers disagree. - The National Assembly has the power to confirm individual cabinet appointments.
 However, as a consequence of the May 2012 amendments, it does have the power to reject the government's four-year work plan-and therefore the whole cabinet.
 The COR has always had the power to remove sitting ministers through a vote of no-confidence (requiring a two-thirds majority).
 The COR can also, by a similar super-majority, declare that it cannot "cooperate" with the Prime Minister, but the King then rules on whether to dismiss the Prime Minister or disband the COR.
 None of these actions has ever been taken. - Either chamber of the National Assembly can originate legislation but enactment into law requires concurrence by the King.
 Prior to the May 2012 amendments, only the COR could originate legislation.
 A royal "veto" can be overridden by a two-thirds majority vote of both chambers.
-A decree issued by the king on August 23, 2012, gives the National Assembly the ability to recommend constitutional amendments, which are then vetted by a "Legislation and Legal Opinion Commission" before consideration by the king.
+A decree issued by the king on August 23, 2012, gives the National Assembly the ability to recommend constitutional amendments, which are then vetted by a "Legislation and Legal Opinion Commission" before consideration by the King.

 The adoption of the National Charter and other early reforms instituted by King Hamad, although still short of the expectations of the Shiite majority, were more extensive than those made by his father, Amir Isa.
-Amir Isa's most significant reform was his establishment of a 30-member all-appointed Consultative Council in December 1992.
-The Council mandate was to comment on proposed laws.
+Amir Isa's most significant reform was his establishment in late 1992 of a 30-member all-appointed Consultative Council, whose mandate was limited to commenting on proposed laws.
 In June 1996, he expanded it to 40 members.
-However, his action did not come close to satisfying the demands of both Shiites and Sunnis for the restoration of an elected national assembly, which had been established following the adoption of the 1973 constitution but was abolished in August 1975 because of sectarian tensions within it.
-Amir Isa's refusal to restore an elected Assembly contributed to the daily anti-government violence during 1994-1998, conducted mostly by Shiites.
+However, his actions did not satisfy the demands of both Shiites and Sunnis for the restoration of the elected national assembly that was established under the 1973 constitution but abolished in August 1975 because of Sunni-Shiite tensions within it.
+Amir Isa's refusal to restore an elected Assembly contributed to the daily antigovernment violence during 1994-1998, conducted mostly by Shiites.